-After submitting your lifestyle profile responses, you can now begin to search for potential roommates.
+After completing your roommate questionnaire and profile, you can now begin to search for potential roommates.
 While searching and selecting a roommate is not required at NAU, we offer the following tools in the housing portal to assist you in a roommate search if you prefer to do so.

 There are three options to use to search for potential roommates.Search by Details